farbod2015/javascript/How Git Works.md

 * So, Git tracks remote branches exactly like it tracks local branches by writing those branches as references in the `refs/remotes/origin` folder.
 This folder contains the references to branches, tags, and the current HEAD pointer of origin.
 Git will automatically update this information when we connect to a remote.

-* To avoid mainataing one small file for each branch, as a low-level optimization, Git sometimes compacts some of them into a single file called `packed-refs`.
+* To avoid maintaining one small file for each branch, as a low-level optimization, Git sometimes compacts some of them into a single file called `packed-refs`.
 This can happen for both local and remote branches:

   ```bash
   $ cat packed-refs